viktor-ferenczi/multigrid-projector/README.md

 introduced over game updates.
 In such a cases the verification blocks the plugin from loading instead of crashing later.

-You can detect this case by looking in the game's log file for this text: `Refusing to load the plugin due to potentially incompatible code changes`
+You can detect this case by looking in the game's log file for this text:
+`Refusing to load the plugin due to potentially incompatible code changes`

+## Building from source

+The top level plugin projects have dependencies on their respective game files.
+The game assemblies (DLLs) are referenced from the directories defined in the `Directory.Build.props` file.
+This file is not part of the repository, you need to create it yourself from a template:

+- Copy: `Directory.Build.template.props` => `Directory.Build.props`
+- Edit `Directory.Build.props` to match your local setup

+You need to do this only once per working copy.
+You may also want to save this file for later reuse.

 ## Want to know more?
 - [SE Mods Discord](https://discord.gg/PYPFPGf3Ca)